 Fourth, Utilities recommend: a successor shall ensure competitive neutrality amongst Load Serving Entities.
-Noting that non-investor owned utility load serving entities serve a significant portion of the electric customers eligible for the successor, Utilities contend the successor should consider the interaction of non-regulated entities with the successor.84 No party opposes the adoption of this proposed principle.
+Noting that non-investor owned utility load serving entities serve a significant portion of the electric customers eligible for the successor, Utilities contend the successor should consider the interaction of non-regulated entities with the successor.
+No party opposes the adoption of this proposed principle.
 We agree that given the increasing numbers of non-investor owned utility load serving entities interacting with the successor, the Commission should consider this in development of the successor.
 However, we recognize that we cannot necessarily ensure the actions of non-regulated entities.
-Hence, we find it reasonable to adopt this proposed principle but modified to replace the word "ensure" with the word "consider".
+Hence, we find it reasonable to adopt this proposed principle but modified to replace the word "ensure" with the word "consider" and replace the prescriptive term "shall" with the term "should.